 Just kidding, I know what you mean.
 If you'd like to know more you can listen to this podcast I did with Indie Roller where I talk about my past jobs and my journey towards doing the work that I want to be known for.

 TECHNICALLY my name is Elizabeth (I have got very used to the look of disappointment on people’s faces when I tell them that), but I have been called Zabby by everyone except supply teachers and my late Grandma (who insisted that Zabby was “a cat’s name”) since I was teeny tiny.
 I went from “Baby E”, to “Little E” to “Zabby”.
 It’s essentially a family joke that got rather out of hand.

 What is the Procrastination Paper?

 If you don’t know by now you obviously haven’t read my whole spiel.
 I don’t blame you tbh, I do bang on a bit.
 To put it simply, the Procrastination Paper is a monthly mini magazine which encourages you to put your phone down for a little while and Waste Some Time Offline instead filled with articles, interviews, artwork, playlists, recipes, DIYs and more.
-I’d recommend reading this blog post or the Procrastination Paper FAQs to find out more.
-Alternatively check out the subscription product listing.
+I’d recommend reading this blog post to find out more.
+Alternatively check out the subscription product listing or read the FAQs.

 How sustainable is your business?